 Many people confuse remote viewing with ESP or other psychic abilities, but according to CIA training and techniques, anyone can learn to remote view.
 No special psychic abilities are necessary, but with the proper training, a psychic can excel in the military form of remote viewing known as CRV (controlled remote viewing).

 CIA Used CRV for Decades

 The scientific methods and protocols created and used by the CIA during the early 1970s ended in the 1990s when the CRV program was supposedly abandoned.
 It was at this time that many of those trained by the Agency became consultants in the private and military sectors.

 Remote viewer and psychic, Daz Smith, was trained in CRV techniques by ex-special forces expert, Leigh Culver.
 According to Daz, "Psychics rarely push themselves to work within rules, and the work is spontaneous."
 He explains the difficulties in assessing a psychic's accuracy without the controls and protocols.

 The biggest difference between CRV and psychic readings is that the psychic process controls everything.
 CRV changes that by placing the remote viewer in charge of the psychic process.
 Daz explains, "This allows you to explore and actively generate more data and information while using every sense in the process including touch, smell, taste, vision, and hearing."

-Remote viewing is different in that we have rules we call protocols.
-These help differentiate remote viewing from classical psychic work and present a structure whereby you can be sure the data given is purely psychic and can be analyzed for accuracy.
+Daz discusses how protocols help differentiate remote viewing from classical psychic work.
+He says, "The protocols present a structure whereby you can be sure the data given is purely psychic and can be analyzed for accuracy."